 - Preheat oven to 375 degrees F and place a baking sheet in the oven to warm.

-- Heavily salt the water and wait for it to come back to a boil before adding the potato cubes. parboil around 10-15 minutes or until they are almost tender but still firm in the middle and holding their shape.
+- Heavily salt the water and wait for it to come back to a boil before adding the potato cubes.
+Parboil for around 10-15 minutes or until they are almost tender but still firm in the middle and holding their shape.
 Drain well.

 - Heat olive oil in the bottom of a heavy skillet (oil should be 1-2 inches deep).
 When the oil begins to shimmer, fry the drained potato cubes just until golden brown on all sides, about 10-15 minutes.
 Sprinkle salt over the potatoes while they are cooking.
 Drain on a paper towel-lined plate.